CentroDL/godot/w02/d04/student/back_to_the_future/back_to_the_future.md

 ### Completion

 **Finish at least the first 4 parts.** As always: more is better; healthy living is best.
 Only do the bonus if you have completed every single part.
-Do not expect to get the bonus finished EVER.
+These bonuses are very solvable.

 ## Part 1 (Prologue) – Make a Class